 For more details on how to hardwire the multiplexer box accessory and dash cams, please click HERE.

-Next, connect the dash cam to the multiplexer box.
+- Next, connect the dash cam to the multiplexer box.
 Connect one side of the V-out cable to the multiplexer at the port marked V-out.
-And connect the other side of the V-out cable to the rearview camera port on the dash cam.
+Connect the other side of the V-out cable to the rearview camera port on the dash cam.

 To ensure that all cameras have been properly connected, we will power up the dash cam and check the live video.

-First, turn on the ignition and connect your smartphone to the dash cam’s Wi-Fi and select Live View and check if you can see all channels.
+- First, turn on the ignition and connect your smartphone to the dash cam’s Wi-Fi.
+Go and select Live View and check if you can see all channels.

 *Please note that your setup doesn’t have to include these specific cameras.
 You can use any combination of Thinkware cameras that are compatible with the multiplexer box to meet your surveillance needs.
 For example, you could have 4 Interior Infrared Cameras or 4 exterior infrared cameras.
 Additionally, the numbered ports are for indication purposes only and indicate the placement of the footage in the recorded video clip.
 For instance, instead of connecting to Cam 1 and Cam 2, which are shown in the top left and right-hand side corners, you could connect the cameras to Cam 3 and Cam 4 ports so that their footage is shown in the bottom right and left corners respectively.